THE SPECTACULAR KING TIDES RETURN TO THE OREGON COAST THIS WINTER.

 Tides are caused by gravitational pulls of the moon and sun, creating bulging on opposite sides of the earth’s surface.
 High tides, occurring twice a day in most coastal regions, rise along these bulges as the earth’s rotation brings surface areas closer, then retreat as these areas rotate away.
 Because tides are based on the lunar day—24 hours and 50 minutes—with both moon and earth continually shifting position in relationship to each other, tidal times vary from day to day.

 Spring tides occur twice a month at the new and full moons.
 First and quarter moons—where the sun and moon sit at right angles to each other (in relationship to the earth)—produce lesser high tides known as neap tides.

 Perigee happens when the moon is closest to the earth in the earth’s elliptical orbit.
 When earth, moon, and sun fall into direct alignment (called syzygy) during a winter spring tide, the result is a perigean spring (or king) tide.
 Unlike winter storms, king tides are calculatable and can be accurately predicted.
 Such tides coinciding with storms run even higher than they would otherwise, often resulting in flooding and accompanying erosion and property damage.
 By contrast, the corresponding low tide will fall lower than normal.

 The earth’s orbit brings it closest to the sun between the second and the fifth of January each year, an event known as perihelion.
 The moon’s perigee and earth’s perihelion change from month to month, but an alignment of the two will produce the highest tides possible.
 This last occurred in 1912 and won’t happen again until 2045.
-However, the January 2, 2022 new moon will rise just days before perihelion with the potential to produce an exceptional king tide!

 HOW TO VIEW KING TIDE ACTION